rancher/api-spec/specification.md

 # Operations #

+Operations are logical actions with their corresponding HTTP Methods, or Verbs.
+These operations are listed below and described in detail further below that.

 Operation | HTTP Method | Request URL | Description
 ----------|-----------------|-----------------------------------|--------------------
 [Query](#query-operation) | GET or HEAD | https://base/v1/{collection_name} | Retrieve a collection of resources